invia-flights/swift-firebase-dependencies/README.md

 ## Motivation

-The main motivation behind this library is supporting [`Dependencies`](https://github.com/pointfreeco/swift-dependencies).
+The main motivation behind this package is supporting [`Dependencies`](https://github.com/pointfreeco/swift-dependencies).
 At [Invia Flights](https://www.invia.de/en/careers/), we’re big fans of [Stephen and Brandon’s work](https://pointfree.co), and we’re convinced that `Dependencies` is going to turn into the Swift de-facto standard for managing dependencies.